NikolaosPapas/aisd-wde-03-styling-a-form/README.md

 - We used AI to guide us in applying a CSS Reset, centering the login form, and styling the input fields and buttons for a cohesive and consistent design.

 ## 5. **Testing Your Project**
+Now, let's see how your styled project is coming along.

 - [ ] Open your `index.html` file in a web browser.